AlainParadis/designschool/_administration/hardware.md

 details: |
   ### What's Required

   The Graphic Design Program is part of the College’s BYOD program, as such a Macintosh laptop is mandatory equipment.
-The base model 15” MacBook Pro is the minimum required equipment.
+The base model 15” or 16" MacBook Pro is the minimum required equipment.

   ### Why Do I Need to Buy This?

-  A 15" MacBook Pro is an industry-standard laptop for graphic designers.
+  A MacBook Pro is an industry-standard laptop for graphic designers.
 Your faculty does their best to prepare you for work in industry.
 As such, we want you to start using that equipment as soon as possible.

   Another reason for this is standardization.
 It's much cleaner to teach a group who's all using the same equipment.
 While teaching, we can point to a feature knowing it will be at the same place for all students.
 There are no operating system variants, such as Windows 7, Windows 8, Windows 10, etc...